čtvrtek 26. února 2009

 In the previous entry to this blog, I have shown that OASA can create pictures of molecules in PDF.
 However a picture of a molecule as a separate PDF file is not very useful.

-Today, I will show a snippet of LaTeX code that can be used to embed the exported PDF file inside a PDF document produced by pdflatex.
-(Please note that this post is not intended to be an in-depth tutorial, its main purpose it to inform that the possibility to use PDFs this way even exists.)
+Today, I will show a snippet of LaTeX code that can be used to embed the exported PDF file inside a PDF document produced by

 The whole LaTeX source looks like this: